National Capital Radio and Television Museum

 The National Capital Radio & Television Museum, located in Bowie, Maryland, was established to educate the public on the development and history of electronic media while exhibiting a collection of radio and television technology from the past.

 About

 The National Capital Radio & Television Museum contains educational resources and displays to increase public awareness on the impact of electronic media.
 The museum's collection contains a history of the development of pre-radio technology and progresses into television and other modern radio-based technology.
 The museum also includes interactive demonstrations of how radio waves work, early recordings of radio and television programs, and exhibits appealing to children.
 Visitor hours are Fridays 9 AM to 4 PM, Saturdays and Sundays 12 PM to 4 PM.
 Groups and school tours are arranged by prior appointment.
-Admission is free, although donations are welcomed.
+Admission is now charged.

 Galleries

 The National Capital Radio & Television Museum is organized into seven related exhibit galleries: